rsmith-nl/nctools/README.rst

 General remarks about the programs
 ==================================
+These programs are command-line utilities.
+There are no GUI front-ends planned at the moment.

+For convenience, the programs that need the ``nctools`` module come packed with it.
+So you can just drop them in your $PATH somewhere.

 All these programs can read files in other directories.
 They will however only write files in the current working directory.
 The output filename will be generated from the input filename by removing any directories and the